james-s-roche/nyc-apartments/README.md

 ## Demo

-Here is a brief demonstration of the interactive Dash web application, showcasing the map, table, and treemap views.
+Here is a brief demonstration of the interactive Dash web application, showcasing the map, table, and treemap views. (may take a minute to load)

 ![NYC Apartments App Demo](https://media.githubusercontent.com/media/james-s-roche/nyc-apartments/refs/heads/main/img/app_demo.gif)